Below are the available bulk discount rates for each individual item when you purchase a certain amount

 4.5" Door Lip: Keeps bedding inside better than any competitor.

-Best “Kennel Door” Included: Our durable kennel door swings both ways and locks open for summer ventilation.
+Best “Kennel Door” Included: Our durable, heavy-duty kennel door swings both ways and locks open for summer ventilation.
 The chew-proof flaps are designed to be water-resistant and even stop wind-driven rain.

 Strong and Lightweight: Weighs only 55 pounds yet will support as much as 400 pounds.